-The annual Food For Thought Festival will celebrate its fifth year in 2020 with the theme – Courageous Leadership enabling System Change Environments.
+The annual Food For Thought Festival will celebrate its fifth year with the theme – Courageous Leadership enabling System Change Environments.
 Galvanising the local communities’ vision for a sustainable and resilient food system throughout the Great Southern, supporting local food producers, improving market opportunities of regeneratively produced produce, promoting ecological functions and regional food security.
-Book now

 Friday October 19 – Sunday October 21